ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 The boot volume expansion takes effect without a restart of the virtual server.
 However, to use the increased boot volume space, you must expand your operating system so the increased boot volume capacity is recognized.
 {: note}

+Customers with special access to volume profile within the defined performance family can expand their `sdp` volumes even if the volumes are not attached to a running virtual server instance.
+The maximum capacity is 32,000 GB.
+The steps for increasing the capacity are the same as for the other profiles.
+However, when the boot volume capacity is increased over 250 GB, you can no longer create a custom image from that volume.
+{: preview}

 ## Requirements
 {: #exp-vol-requirements}